Mr. McMahon documentary: Powell's combined notes on all six episodes of the Netflix documentary on Vince McMahon - Pro Wrestling Dot Net

 -Vince’s ability to let go of past grudges for the good of doing business was touched on.
 Clips aired of Hulk Hogan returning and Eric Bischoff going to work for WWE were shown.

--The departures of Steve Austin and The Rock.
+-The departures of Steve Austin and The Rock were mentioned.
 They pivoted to “Ruthless Aggression” and the start of the John Cena era.
 Cena made his first appearance in the documentary as an interview subject.

 -Cena recalled how he “shredded everybody” on a WWE tour bus when it came to rapping.
 Cena said he didn’t know Stephanie was on the bus and that led to him rapping as part of his character.
 Vince said Cena went balls to the wall and the audience loved him.
 Cena said when the audience starts to react to you, that’s when you garner Vince’s attention and that’s when their relationship picked up.